Freedom of the Press

 Press Freedom Score (0 = best, 100 = worst)

 Political Environment(0 = best, 40 = worst)

 Economic Environment(0 = best, 30 = worst)

-Press freedom in the Palestinian territories continues to be restricted by ongoing violence and by abuses at the hands of three different governing authorities: the Fatah-controlled Palestinian Authority (PA) in the West Bank, the Hamas-led government in the Gaza Strip, and the Israel Defense Forces (IDF), which occupy parts of the West Bank and engage in intermittent hostilities with Hamas.
-Three media workers were killed in November 2012 by Israeli airstrikes—making 2012 the deadliest for journalists in the Palestinian territories since 2009—and scores more faced harassment, detentions, assaults, and restrictions on their freedom to report throughout the year.
+Press freedom in the Palestinian territories continued to be restricted by ongoing violence and by abuses at the hands of three different governing authorities: the Fatah-controlled Palestinian Authority (PA) in the West Bank, the Hamas-led government in the Gaza Strip, and the Israel Defense Forces (IDF), which occupy parts of the West Bank and engage in intermittent hostilities with Hamas.
+Though no journalists were killed in 2013, ongoing violence against journalists and IDF-imposed restrictions on movement in the West Bank made reporting difficult.

-There are approximately 45 privately owned television stations, and the PA funds the official Palestinian Broadcasting Corporation (PBC), which is under the direct control of Abbas.
-The PA has closed down Al-Aqsa TV offices in the West Bank towns of Ramallah, Jenin, and Tulkarm.
-PBC transmissions have been blocked in Gaza since the Hamas takeover in 2007, while the Voice of the People radio station, run by the Popular Front for the Liberation of Palestine, is generally allowed to operate but occasionally blocked.
+There are at least 30 private Palestinian television stations registered with the Ministry of Information.
+Most are small stations operating in local city markets in the West Bank, though Hamas-run Al-Aqsa TV operates from Gaza.
+The PA allowed Al-Aqsa TV to operate in most West Bank towns with relative freedom, while in Gaza, Hamas allowed transmission of the PA-supported Palestine TV.
+However, Hamas has blocked transmission of the Palestinian Broadcasting Corporation (PBC), which has been controlled by Abbas since 2007.
+The Voice of the People radio station, run by the Popular Front for the Liberation of Palestine, is generally allowed to operate but occasionally blocked.
 The Israeli military has utilized coercive tactics to restrict broadcasting by stations deemed to be advocating terrorism or affiliated with Hamas.
 Foreign broadcasts are generally available.